An Ecological Robustness-Oriented Approach for Power System Network Expansion: Network Analyses

+where $e$ is the edge and $n$ is the node in graph; $\sum n$ is the total number of nodes in the graph; $A$ is the adjacency matrix of the graph; $\sigma(s,t)$ represents the number of shortest paths in the graph between $s$ and $t$; $\sigma(s,t|e)$ is the number of shortest paths in the graph between $s$ and $t$ that contain edge $e$.

-All networks are analyzed here with typical complex network properties, including the average node degree (\textbf{$\bar{d}$}), clustering coefficient (\textbf{$\bar{c}$}), average betweenness centrality measures (\textbf{$\bar{b}$}) and average shortest path (\textbf{$\bar{l}$}).
-The power flow distribution is investigated by calculating the \textit{Mean} and \textit{Standard Deviation (STD)} of all branches' power flow (pf) and the line percentage of MVA limit (p\%).
-Table \ref{NA} shows the network properties for all network structure and the corresponding optimal power flow, showing that the optimized networks have better network properties than their original counterparts.
+The power flow distribution is also investigated by calculating the \textit{Mean} and \textit{Standard Deviation (STD)} of all branches' real power flow (pf), reactive power flow (rf), and the line percentage of MVA limit (MVA\%) using Eqn. (\ref{mean}).
+For the power flow, the \textit{x\textsubscript{i}} are all branches' pf and rf, respectively.
+For the line percentage, the \textit{x\textsubscript{i}} are all branches' MVA\%.
+The \textit{N} is the total number of branches.

-All the $R_{ECO}$ optimized networks have higher $R_{CF}$, showing that the ecological robustness corresponds to an improved robustness to cascading failures.
-Increasing $R_{CF}$ is found to highly correlate with increasing \textit{R\textsubscript{ECO}}, except in the optimized results of the IEEE 24 Bus RTS and the ACTIVSg500 case with 100 candidate branches.
-The optimized network structures in both these cases have a slightly higher value of \textit{R\textsubscript{ECO}} than the corresponding network with optimal power flow but lower $R_{CF}$s.
-One interesting observation is made for the ACTIVSg500-200-OPF: since the optimized network doesn't add any branches but only re-distribute the power flows to achieve a higher \textit{R\textsubscript{ECO}}, the corresponding $R_{CF}$ is also increased. \textit{R\textsubscript{ECO}} and $R_{CF}$ of the optimal power flow are both higher than in the ACTIVSg500-50-Structure, ACTIVSg500-50-OPF, ACTIVSg500-100-Structure and ACTIVSg500-100-OPF.
+Table \ref{NA} shows the network properties for all network structures and the corresponding optimal power flow.
+The R\textsubscript{ECO}-oriented networks have better network properties than their original counterparts.
+All the R\textsubscript{ECO}-oriented networks have higher $R_{CF}$, showing that the R\textsubscript{ECO} corresponds to an improved $R_{CF}$ against cascading failures.
+Increasing $R_{CF}$ is found to highly correlate with increasing \textit{R\textsubscript{ECO}}, except the optimized results of the IEEE 24 Bus RTS with 100 candidate branches.
+Although formulations of both R\textsubscript{ECO} and R\textsubscript{CF} are based on an entropy model, their modeling details are different.
+R\textsubscript{CF} is based on branch flow limits, while R\textsubscript{ECO} is based on network structure, flow magnitudes, and flow directions.
+There can be some discrepancies between these two metrics.